-The purchased license has no expiration and allows redistributable files to be used on an unlimited number of computers as part of your product.
+The purchased license has no expiration and allows redistributable files to be used on an unlimited number of computers including servers as part of your product.
 Limited support is available for one year.
 Support for new coordinate system definitions requires purchase of Gold support.
 Product will be emailed on purchase within 24hrs on business days.

 |ProLat Upgrade to latest version||$100|

 |Gold support for new coordinate system.
 1hr||$90|

 |ProLat Full Source Code License||Contact us.|

 Get one-step conversion between any of the supported coordinate systems including datum shifting.